jaygriggs/AsteroidsYo/C++ Version/README.md

-Brew.js version has many bugs including performance issues and also
+Brew.js version has many bugs including performance issues and also freezes when docked.
-Freezes when docked

 Switchbrew C++ version 1.01 has no known bugs